Navid200/xDrip/docs/Nightscout/Reinstall.md

 ## How to reinstall
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> How to reinstall

 There have been questions about how robust Nightscout on Google Cloud may be compared to alternatives.
-We reached out to our head developer, JamOrHam, for advice and the following is his response.
+We reached out to our head developer, JamOrHam, for advice and the following was his response.
 <br/>

 ---